computersarecool/respectrable/README.md

     e.g. `/live_set/tracks/0 ['output_meter_left', 0.5]`

- Any changes made to the set from an OSC message or directly in Live (if it is a parameter with a `live.observer` will send the updated value in the same format)
+ Any time an observed property changes the current value of that property will be sent in this format

 - To `set` or `get` a property (or to `call` a function) an OSC message should be sent in the same format

-   `/canonical_path messageType property (value)`
+   `/canonical_path [messageType property (value)]`

 	- `canonical_path` is the LOM Canonical path
 	- `messageType` is either `set` or `get` or `call` (if a function is being called) or `property` to get a LiveAPI property (i.e. `id`, `path` etc. which are sligtly different than other properties - see the LOM for details)